Powered by Create your own unique website with customizable templates.

 What we found is that there are data gaps, shorter time series, and many administrative units not reporting on various management variables in the data we obtained from Statistics Canada.

 This makes it difficult to run our statistical analysis for the same time series for which we have yield and climate data.
-We are still exploring ways to evaluate management impacts on climate resilience with the available data. |

 Our second objective was to use regional climate projections to examine how different farm management practices may help alleviate future climate risks